Department of Pediatric Endocrinology

-- Our staff members receive millions of dollars of long-term funding from the National Institute of Health (NIH), Juvenile Diabetes Research Foundation and American Diabetes Association to advance research in pancreatic function, insulin resistance, liver disorders and other topics in pubescent and obese adolescents.
+- Our staff members receive millions of dollars of long-term funding from the National Institutes of Health (NIH), Juvenile Diabetes Research Foundation and American Diabetes Association to advance research in pancreatic function, insulin resistance, liver disorders and other topics in pubescent and obese adolescents.

 We offer state-of-the-art inpatient and outpatient medical care to children and adolescents with acute and chronic endocrine disease.
 Our services include: